NikhilPowar/Transcripts-Dapp/README.md

 # Digital Identity Management

 This project is a fully decentralized app based on blockchain and IPFS.
-The app will provide a simple user-friendly interface to view and manage all documents related to identity.
+The app will provide a simple user-friendly interface to apply for and manage academic transcripts.
+It will enable easy verification of authenticity of transcripts by others.

 # Angular Info